WE ARE HERE FOR YOU!

 - We are evaluating patient appointments on a case-by-case basis.
 If your visit can safely be deferred without negatively impacting your health, your appointment may be rescheduled or may be converted to a telehealth or telephone virtual visit. (please follow this link for information about telehealth visits)

-- Willamette ENT’s Hearing Center is once again scheduling appointments and is also offering hearing aid curb side services for those patients needing assistance but preferring to defer an in-office appointment.
+- Willamette ENT’s Hearing Center is offering in-office appointments and hearing aid curb side services for those patients in need of assistance but who prefer not to schedule an in-office appointment.

-- Willamette ENT’s surgery center, River Road Surgery Center, is ramping up its surgery schedule with appropriate screening/testing prior to urgent and select non-urgent elective surgeries.
+- Willamette ENT’s surgery center, River Road Surgery Center, is fully open with appropriate screening/testing prior to urgent non-urgent elective surgeries.

 For everyone’s health please follow these guidelines: